The Foundation of Chinese Military Logistics

 Organization of Supply Depots and Forward Staging Areas

-Strategic logistics depended on forward staging areas—fortified supply depots built close to the operational theater.
-These depots, known as “cheng” (fortresses) or “ying” (camps), were stocked with sufficient provisions to support a field army for several months.
-They were usually built at the confluence of rivers, at mountain passes, or at the edge of the steppe, places where the army could assemble before a campaign.
+Strategic logistics depended on fortified supply depots called "cheng" (fortresses) or "ying" (camps) built close to the theater of operations.
+These depots were stocked with enough provisions to sustain a field army for three to six months.
+Their locations were chosen with care: at the confluence of rivers, at the base of mountain passes, or at the edge of the steppe.
+From these bases, armies could launch campaigns without having to haul supplies from the capital.

 Weapons Production and Standardization